pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 Work item: when clicking a link, open a new window in a browser! (like the links for OSM) Work item: using arrow keys to navigate among the points

+Work item: unified MapData list -
+    Leaflet groups marker size
+    Leaflet show group items
+    Leaflet arrow keys to navigate
+    Fix the ALT key problem (WebView2 swallows the ALT key so it can't be used for the Menus)

 DONE 2025-08-07: Work item: allow for zooming in a little more.
 DONE 2025-08-07: Work item: show details about the selected point DONE 2025-08-06: Work item: keep screen on via menu (in developer for now?)